wdenton/avoirdupois/README.md

 ## Installation

+### The source code

-To install Laertes you need to get this source code by either forking this GitHub repository or downloading it directly.
+To install Avoirdupois you need to get this source code by either forking this GitHub repository or downloading it directly.
 Then use [Bundler](http://gembundler.com/) to first make sure all of the necessary requirements are in place and then to run the application safely.
 (Note: when installing Bundler, if you're not using RVM you may need to run `sudo gem install bundler`.)
 This will clone this repository and then get it running:

     $ git clone git@github.com:wdenton/avoirdupois.git
     $ cd avoirdupois
+    $ ls

+You will see all of the files

+### Setting up databases

+Before going any further you need to set up the databases Avoirdupois will use.
+The configuration details are in [config/database.yml].

+	# cp config/database.yml.sample config/database.yml

+Set up at least the `layer_development` database and put the login information into the config file.
+Then run:

+    # ./initialize.rb

+### Running the web service

+Now you can run the actual web service.

     $ gem install bundler
     $ bundle install
     $ bundle exec rackup config.ru